andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/sync-table-view-data-nsfetchedresultscontroller-swift.md

             }
 }</pre>

-Right away you&#8217;ll notice we enter a switch on the `type` parameter of the method.
+Right away you'll notice we enter a switch on the `type` parameter of the method.
 There are four options possible in the `NSFetchedResultsChangeType` enum: Insert, Delete, Update, and Move.

 Beware of a few common gotchas with each case of the switch:

   1. First of all, notice that first argument of the majority of the `tableView` methods takes an _array_ of `NSIndexPaths`.
 Be sure to wrap your argument in `[` and `]` to create an array.
-  2. Pay extra attention to which index path parameter you&#8217;re referencing in each case.
+  2. Pay extra attention to which index path parameter you're referencing in each case.
 For insert, the goal is to add a row at the `newIndexPath`.
 For Delete, the goal is to remove the row at `indexPath`.
 Move will require a deletion of the `indexPath` and an insertion at the `newIndexPath`.
 Getting these mixed up will cause runtime errors, so pay close attention here!

 <a name="did-change-section" class="jump-target"></a>

 ### controller(_:didChangeSection:atIndex:forChangeType:)

-If your table view only has one section, you don&#8217;t need to worry with this one.
+If your table view only has one section, you don't need to worry with this one.

-If your table view has multiple sections, you want to make sure and implement this protocol method &#8211; if you fail to do so and the change to the persistent store results in adjustments to the table view that can&#8217;t be handled, runtime errors can occur.
-For example, deleting all rows in a section would result in the section needing to be deleted as well, but without this protocol method being implemented, the update to the table view can&#8217;t be made and the app crashes.
+If your table view has multiple sections, you want to make sure and implement this protocol method – if you fail to do so and the change to the persistent store results in adjustments to the table view that can't be handled, runtime errors can occur.
+For example, deleting all rows in a section would result in the section needing to be deleted as well, but without this protocol method being implemented, the update to the table view can't be made and the app crashes.

-Once again, I&#8217;ll throw the code your way and follow up with commentary:
+Once again, I'll throw the code your way and follow up with commentary:

 <pre class="lang:swift decode:true " title="Insert, Update, Delete Sections" >public func controller(
     controller: NSFetchedResultsController,